ghryanx7/Anisa/README.md

 </a>
 Hey There I am Daisy,

-The cutest discord music bot
+The cutest discord music bot.
- - Add me to tune your community,
+Add me to tune your community,
- - Allowing you setup music with super easy user interface
+Allowing you setup music with super easy user interface

 ## Developer: